ginstrom/paladin-novel/manuscript/chapter-01.md

 Two more bodies lay motionless further into the hold.
 A woman with farmer's hands and sun-weathered skin.
 What might have been a young man, though the shadows made it hard to tell.
 Behind him, someone breathed like an angry bull, all snorts and barely contained fury.
 The occasional clink of metal suggested a soldier or guard, still wearing pieces of armor they hadn't bothered to strip.

 Gond flexed his fingers, testing the chain's give.
 Solid.
 Professional work.
 His captors knew their business.

 Memory crept back in fragments.
 Borin's flushed face raised in a toast at the Prancing Dragon, his voice booming over the tavern's din: "To Gond, luckiest sword on the coast!"
+A swimming head too drunk after just two pints of ale.
 Kael's answering smirk, those cold eyes catching torchlight as he leaned close.
 "Business, mate.
 Nothing personal."

 The alley behind the inn.
-The prick of something sharp in his neck.
-Darkness.
+Then darkness.

+*Luckiest sword on the coast.* The bitter irony wasn't lost on him.
+He'd built that reputation by being selective about his contracts.
+Never worked for slavers—not out of any grand moral stance, just distaste for the business.
+The Slaver's Guild paid well enough, but their work left a sour taste that no amount of coin could wash away.
+He'd seen their ships before, heard the stories from other mercenaries who took their silver.
+Always told himself it wasn't his fight.

+The Guild was too powerful, too connected.
+Kings and nobles lined their pockets with slaver gold.
+Temples blessed their ventures.
+Who was one sword to stand against an empire built on human misery?
+Better to take honest work—caravan guards, debt collection, the occasional border skirmish.
+Clean jobs with clean coin.

+*Look how well that worked out.*

+Behind him were a wiry man who had the same look of a mercenary that Gond did when he looked in a mirror.
+Beside the mercenary was a slim, unassuming man whos aura of calm seemed out place.
+Catching the eye of the mercenary, Gond murmured: "How long was I out?"

+"A couple of days.
+Weren't sure you were going to come to there, mate.
+Name's Pell by the way.
+And my companion here is Sim."
+Sim sketched a nod with a wry smile.

+"And that lunk chained up to you is Jord."
+Jord gave a grunt and turned away.

 An itch flared across his forehead.
 His fingers rose instinctively.
 They found raised, tender flesh—still raw, still seeping.
 Heat radiated from the wound.
 The skin felt thick and ridged under his touch.
 Two interlocking circles, each no larger than a copper coin, burned into his flesh with deliberate precision.